kmsmith137/ch_frb_l1/MANUAL.md

     correlator nodes would need to be configured to send 8 beams to each UDP port.

+  - A "production" L1 server with 8 beams instead of 16 (assuming no
+    link bonding).
+In this case, there are two possibilities.
+We could either use two streams (=NIC's) with four beams/NIC, or four streams (=NIC's) with two beams/NIC.
+Currently, only the first of these is implemented in the L1 server.

   - A subscale test case running on a laptop.
 In this case there is no reason to use more than one stream, but we sometimes use multiple streams for testing.

 The L1 server can run in one of two modes:

-  - A "production-scale" mode which assumes 16 beams, two 10-core CPU's, and either 2 or 4 streams.
+  - A "production-scale" mode which assumes two 10-core CPU's, and either 16 beams (on four NIC's), or 8 beams (on two NIC's).
     In this mode, we usually use 16384 frequency channels.
     The L1 server will use 230 GB of memory!

   - A "subscale" mode which assumes <=4 beams, and either 1, 2, or 4 streams.